NIC0NIC0NI/TinyGC/README.md

 - Accurate GC
 - Controllable collection
 - Low memory consumption, compatible with other memory managements
-- Allow multiple instances of GC
+- Allow multiple instances of `GarbageCollector`
+- Not thread-safe for now.
+Use it in a single thread

 ## Use

-1. Create `TinyGC::GC` object.
+1. Create `TinyGC::GarbageCollector` object.
-2. Call `newValue` method to create collectable object.
-3. Call `newObject` method to create collectable object whose type is a subclass of `GCObject`.
+2. Call `newObject` method of `TinyGC::GarbageCollector` to create collectable object whose type is a subclass of `GCObject`.
+3. Call `newValue` method of `TinyGC::GarbageCollector` to create collectable object of other C++ classes.
+4. Call `TinyGC::make_root_ptr` create a root pointer as a local or static variable.
-4. Call `collect` to collect garbage.
+5. Call `collect` method of `TinyGC::GarbageCollector` to collect garbage.

 ### Examples